How to Write Marketing Proposals That Get Deals Done

 Marketing proposal game plan

-6) Result tracking and KPIs
+6) Results tracking and KPIs

 Clients want more than promises.
 They seek tangible results, and they expect you to demonstrate accountability.